Nottingham Health Profile: Development

 Work on the NHP began in 1975 at the Department of Community Health at the University of Nottingham.
 The principle researchers involved in the project were Sonja M. Hunt, J. McEwen and S.P.
 McKenna.
 2200 statements describing the effects of poor health were collected from over 700 patients, which covered social, psychological, physical and behavioural sectors.
 Key concepts were identified from these statements, and many were removed due to redundancy.

 138 statements remained, and a series of studies were conducted between 1976 and 1978 in order to refine the number of statements to a further extent.
 The studies were conducted on a wide range of patients in order to ensure the general efficacy of the NHP.

 In 1978, a grant was received from the Social Science Research Council in order to further develop the NHP into a population survey tool.
 This meant making the profile easier to read, quick and simple to answer and commonly understood.
-After further testing, statements that fit this criteria were retained and this resulted in the 45 item questionnaire.
+After further testing, statements that fit these criteria were retained and this resulted in the 45 item questionnaire.

 Current copyright of the NHP is owned by Galen Research.